- Religion and Philosophy»

 God reveals Himself by many names throughout the scriptures that express a quality of His character that is vital for us to know.
 One, in particular, stands out to me lately in reference to the miracle of the five loaves and two fish as told in all four of the Gospels (Matthew 14:13-21, Mark 6:31-44, Luke 9:10-16, and John 6:5-14) - signifying a lesson that applies to every sphere of our life.

-"El Shaddai" the "All Sufficient One" is the name that reminds me of the Lord at this event.
+"El Shaddai" the "All-Sufficient One" is the name that reminds me of the Lord concerning this event.

 “You give them something to eat.”
 (Mark and Luke)

 That is...you feed 5000 men, and this number did not include the women and children.
 Could it be suggested that there were over 10,000 people to feed altogether?